karl-koschutnig/psychopy_unix_installer/README.md

 ---

-This script automates the installation of [PsychoPy](https://www.psychopy.org/) on a wide range of Linux distributions, handling all dependencies and environment setup for you.
+This script automates the installation of [PsychoPy](https://www.psychopy.org/) on a wide range of Linux distributions and macOS systems, handling all dependencies and environment setup for you.

 ## Table of Contents